2021 information for papers will be published in early September.

 - (i) Students must be able to demonstrate a basic level of counselling/therapy skills. (ii) It is preferable that students be employed in a setting that allows them to apply systemic ideas to their ongoing work.

 Interested applicants are invited to commence phase one of online enrolment with the University (www.otago.ac.nz).
 As there is a clinical component to this paper, registered applicants will be sent an Application for Acceptance Form to be considered for this paper.
+Phone interviews will then be arranged.
 If successful, applicants will be invited to formally enrol with the University.

 Enrolments for this paper require departmental permission.
 View more information about departmental permission.